catherinevee/driftmgr/docs/development/MISSING_SERVICES_ANALYSIS.md

 1. **Adding 124 missing service configurations** across AWS, Azure, GCP, and DigitalOcean
 2. **Increasing service coverage by 413%** from 30 to 154 total services
-3. **Enabling comprehensive infrastructure visibility** across all major cloud providers
+3. **Enabling complete infrastructure visibility** across all major cloud providers
 4. **Providing better configuration management** with individual service control

 These improvements ensure that driftmgr can now detect and manage a much broader range of cloud resources, providing users with more complete visibility into their multi-cloud infrastructure and better drift detection capabilities.